department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-plan.md

 #### Technical requirements

+[**Note for Perigean:** ]
-- Perigean: please ensure participants have Zoom downloaded prior to the session
+ - Please ensure participants have Zoom downloaded prior to the session
-- Participants are willing and prepared to screenshare
+ - Please ensure participants are willing and prepared to screenshare

 ### Secondary criteria / would like to have -